LuMiSxh/Tosho/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-**Tosho** is a high-performance, async manga aggregation library that provides a unified interface for searching and downloading manga content from multiple sources.
+**Tosho** is a high-performance, async manga aggregation library that provides a unified interface for searching, downloading, and converting manga content from multiple sources.
 Built with Rust's async/await and designed for speed, reliability, and ease of use.

 > **Note**: This project is currently in development and not yet ready for production use.

 ## Features

+### CLI Interface

+### Modern Terminal User Interface

+Tosho includes a beautiful terminal user interface with:

+- **Full-Screen Interface** - Modern TUI with multiple panels and real-time updates
+- **Interactive Navigation** - Keyboard-driven interface with intuitive controls
+- **Visual Progress Tracking** - Live download monitoring with progress bars
+- **Multi-Tab Layout** - Organized interface for search, downloads, conversion, and source management
+- **Ebook Conversion** - Convert downloaded manga to CBZ and EPUB formats
+- **Responsive Design** - Adapts to different terminal sizes and configurations

+### Library Features

 - **High Performance**: Built on tokio with parallel processing using rayon
 - **Async/Await**: Full async support for concurrent operations
 - **Unified API**: Search across multiple manga sources with a single interface
 - **Fluent Builder**: Chain search parameters and execution strategies elegantly
 - **Integrated Downloads**: Direct chapter downloading through source implementations
+- **Ebook Conversion**: Convert manga to CBZ and EPUB formats with automatic metadata
 - **Rate Limiting**: Per-source rate limiting to respect website policies
 - **Robust Error Handling**: Comprehensive error types with detailed context
 - **Result Processing**: Built-in deduplication, sorting, and filtering capabilities